IBM/ibm-licensing-operator/docs/Content/Configuration.md

 where `GLOBAL_CATALOG_NAMESPACE` value is your global catalog namespace.

+3. Reinstall License Service to get CatalogSource that is missing.
+For more information, see [Installing License Service](Content/Installation_scenarios.md).

 ### Cleaning existing License Service dependencies on OpenShift Container Platform

 1. Delete OperatorSource.